InAcademia/Client-docs/README.md

 Note: the following code samples are not secure enough to be used in a live production environment, they are only intended to document the basic steps required to complete a transaction with the InAcademia service.
 Additional measures should be implemented to increase the security.

+Before you can start, you need to register you service at InAcademia.
+You will recieve an “ClientID” and you must provide a RedirectURI where the response for your service will be returned.
+Note that you cannot change this endpoint without re-registering.
+InAcademia will ask you to prove ownership of the domain used in the RedirectURI.
+More information on registration can be found here: https://inacademia.org/register/

 * Apache mod OIDC (platform independent) -> https://github.com/InAcademia/Client-docs/blob/master/Apache2%2Bmod_auth_oidc
 * pyOIDC (Python) -> https://github.com/InAcademia/Client-docs/blob/master/pyoidc